mfeckie/ember-cli-deploy-s3/README.md

 *Default:* `context.gzippedFiles`

+### brotliCompressedFiles

+The list of files that have been compressed wtih brotli.
+This option should be relative to `distDir`.
+By default, this option will use the `brotliCompressedFiles` property of the deployment context, provided by [ember-cli-deploy-brotli][4].

+This option will be used to determine which files in `distDir`, that match `filePattern`, require the br content encoding when uploading.

+*Default:* `context.brotliCompressedFiles`

 ### manifestPath

 The path to a manifest that specifies the list of files that are to be uploaded to S3.